tailhook/verwalter/doc/scheduler/api.rst

                          "instances": 1,
                          "version": "v0.1.3"}}}}}

      More information on how variables are composed for the renderer is in :ref:`Rendering` docs.

+   query_metries
+     A query for metrics.
+It's sent directly to cantal.
+Refer to cantal's documentation to find out the structure of the metrics.